zbentley/bash-tricks/range/README.md

 This function reports an error (prints an error message to STDERR, prints nothing to STDOUT, and returns a nonzero value) if the supplied arguments are invalid _or_ if the supplied range is invalid according to Bash's rules for ranges.
 For example, `range {A..z}` is valid, but `range {a..0}` is not.
 This is determined by Bash, not this function.

-Ranges will be "combined" by Bash where possible (see the "Limitations" section for more info).
-However, if you are using subshells, be aware that ranges combined across a subshell boundary may not produce the result you expect.
-For example, try `one=1; echo $(range {$one..10}){a..f}`.
+Ranges will be "combined" by Bash where possible, so behavior like `{$one..10}{a..z}` is possible, but requires all brace expressions after the first one to be quoted.
+See the "Limitations" section for more info.

 ### `rangeifs ARGS`

-This function works exactly like the `range` function, except its output is delimited by the value of the [`$IFS` pseudovariable](https://bash.cyberciti.biz/guide/$IFS) instead of spaces.
+This function works exactly like the `range` function, except its output is delimited by the separator derived from the [`$IFS` pseudovariable](https://bash.cyberciti.biz/guide/$IFS) instead of spaces.

+Native Bash ranges are _not_ delimited by IFS: if you want one number per line, `IFS=$'\n' rangeifs {1..10}` will not work, you'll need a loop. `IFS=$'\n' rangeifs {1..10}` will work as expected.

 For example, `IFS= rangeifs 1..10` results in `12345678910`, and `IFS=_ rangeifs {1..10}` results in `1_2_3_4_5_6_7_8_9_10`.

-All elements of the range will be in the output, even if those elements are delimiters in `IFS`: `IFS=a rangeifs {a..f}` works.
+All elements of the range will be in the output, even if those elements are delimiters in `$IFS`: `IFS=a rangeifs {a..c}` prints `aabac`.

-The arguments to this function are handled exactly as they are for `range`, and errors are emitted for the same conditions.
+`ARGS` handling and error conditions behave exactly the same as they do for `range`.

 Be aware that [*`IFS` is tricky*](http://mywiki.wooledge.org/BashSheet#Special_Parameters).
 It is not a delimiter; it is a list of possible delimiters.
 The behaviors of `IFS=abc rangeifs {1..5}`, ``IFS="\n" rangeifs {1..5}`, and `IFS=$'\n' rangeifs {1..5}` illustrate this.
 See the "Limitations" section for more info.